Get into running

 Couch to 5K

-Across the county we are delivering free Couch to 5K running courses.
-Couch to 5K is for everyone, whether you have never run before, or if you want to get back into being more active, Couch to 5K is a free and easy way of getting fitter, happier and healthier in just 10 weeks.
+Couch to 5K is for everyone, whether you have never run before, or if you want to get back into being more active, it is an easy way of getting fitter, happier and healthier in just 10 weeks.
 The plan works because it starts with a mix of running and walking, to gradually build up your fitness and stamina.
 Week one involves a target of running for two minutes at a time, followed by walking for four minutes, creating realistic expectations and making the challenge feel achievable right from the start.
 The weekly sessions are approximately 45 minutes in duration and include warm up and cool down activities.